magtx/scripts/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat collects file data that it puts into log files, which then sends the files to Elasticsearch in the Elk Server.
 Theses log files show what information has changed and when.
 - Metricbeat collects metric data which includes the CPU and memory usage data at the OS, Process, and File System levels.
-It funnels the information to Elasticsearch to the be visualized by
+It funnels the information to Elasticsearch to then be visualized by
   Kibana.

 ### Using the Playbook